-The barrier islands of Miami Beach, Key Biscayne, and Virginia Key emerge.
+The barrier islands Miami Beach, Key Biscayne, and Virginia Key form.

 The Tequesta were the people that lived on the land and sea we now call Miami before the arrival of Europeans in the 1500s.
 Evidence suggest they lived in the area from the upper Keys to present day Broward County.

 Historical records indicate the main town of the Tequesta was at the mouth of the Miami River, where the Miami Circle is now preserved.
 The establishment of this town is estimated to have occured in 100 BCE.
 The site has seen continuous human habitation since the Tequesta settled it.
 The population is estimated to have risen to 1,000.